A year of elections in democracies around the world is revealing deep dissatisfaction among voters

 And inside her cheerfully cluttered craft shop in Greeley, Colorado, Sally Otto, 58, contemplated with dread the upcoming U.S. presidential election between President Joe Biden and the man he defeated in 2020, former President Donald Trump: “I feel like we're back where we were, with the same two poor choices,” Otto said.

 As half the world's population votes in elections this year, voters are in a foul mood.
 From South Korea to Poland to Argentina, incumbents have been ousted in election after election.
+In just the last week, voters in South Africa who are reeling from deep poverty, inequality and unemployment handed a historic defeat to the African National Congress, which lost its parliamentary majority for the first time since apartheid ended 30 years ago.
 In Latin America alone, leaders and their parties had lost 20 elections in a row until this past weekend's presidential election in Mexico, according to a tally by Steven Levitsky, a Harvard professor of government.

 The dynamic is likely to repeat itself as the European Union launches its legislative elections this week, where conservative populist parties are expected to register gains across the continent.
 EU parliamentary elections are usually an opportunity for voters in individual countries to vent their frustrations because the candidates they elect will have power in Brussels rather than their own national capitals.
 In the United Kingdom, Prime Minister Rishi Sunak called elections for later this summer in which his party is expected to struggle.